Effective: December 1, 2015

 All of our employees and contract personnel are bound to our policies regarding Customer Data and we treat these issues as matters of the highest importance within our company.

-Slack conducts background checks on all employees before employment, and employees receive security training during onboarding as well as on an ongoing basis.
+Slack conducts background checks on all employees before employment, and employees receive privacy and security training during onboarding as well as on an ongoing basis.
 All employees are required to read and sign our comprehensive information security policy covering the security, availability, and confidentiality of the Slack services.

 The following security-related audits and certifications are applicable to the Slack services: